Tyreezew/adventure-time/README.md

 - SO THAT I can keep a list of books to purchase

 # Installation
-See client README.md for all of installation and strating scripts.
+See client README.md for all of installation and starting scripts.

 # Usage